 But now I realize two things:

-- It reveals the low expectations I had for my students.
+- Putting “explain why” on everything was a clue to the low expectations I had for my students.

-First, let’s look at how useless adding “explain why” is to a question.
+First, let’s look at how useless adding “explain why” is to most questions.
 What do you think about these prompts:

 - Was George Washington the first president of the United States?
 Explain why.